the-anna-project/annad/doc/concept/connection.md

 An input sequence represents some externally provided information.
 The following key maps an input sequence to an information ID.

-  TODO what implications does it have to store input sequences as they are?
-Why not reusing and breaking down to features?

 ```
 <prefix>:input-sequence:information-id:<input-sequence>    <information-id>
 ```